-- 2. number of delegates: - a)Every separate parish, regardless of the number of its congregations, shall be entitled to elect one lay delegate and an alternate. - b)If the number of its canonical voters exceeds one hundred, the parish shall be entitled to two lay delegates.
-If the number of its canonical voters exceeds two hundred the parish shall be entitled to three lay delegates. - c) Not more than one delegate in each parish shall be a non-resident of that parish. - d)In the case of the election of more than one delegate, the chair of the vestry shall sign a certificate stating the number of canonical voters and forward it to the Secretary of the Synod with the certificate of election. - e)Parishes consisting of one congregation shall elect their delegates at the annual vestry meeting next preceding the regular meeting of Synod.
+- 2. Number of delegates: - a) Every congregation shall be entitled to elect one lay delegate and an alternate.
+In the case of the election of more than one delegate, the chair of the vestry shall sign a certificate stating the number of canonical voters and forward it to the Secretary of the Synod with the certificate of election. - b) If the number of its canonical voters exceeds one hundred, the congregation shall be entitled to two lay delegates.
+If the number of its canonical voters exceeds two hundred the congregation shall be entitled to three lay delegates.